-Only one RPL Owner Node can be set in a ring network.
-In order to set up the RPL Owner Node, one must choose a switch and enable the "Protocol" under the ERPS Configuration interface.
-Follow the steps below and use Figure 5.24 as an example:
+There is only one RPL Owner Node could be set in a ring network.
+In order to set up the RPL Owner Node, choose a switch and enable "Protocol" under the ERPS Configuration interface, and follow below steps and use Figure 5.28, below, as an example:

-- Step 1: Choose a specific port from the dropdown menu, next to "ring port 0", and set it as the "Owner" node by clicking the dropdown menu next to "Role".
-At this point, "Port 1" has been chosen as an example. - Step 2: Choose a specific port from the dropdown menu, next to "ring port 1", then set it as "None" from the dropdown menu next to "Role" (which locates below "ring port 1").
-At this point, "Port 2" has been chosen as an example.
+- Step 1: Choose a specific port from the dropdown box next to "ring port 0", and set it as "Owner" node by clicking the dropdown box next to "Role" below "ring port 0".
+At this point, "Port 1" was chosen as example. - Step 2: Choose a specific port from the dropdown box next to "ring port 1", then set it as "None" from the dropdown box next to "Role" (which locates below "ring port 1").
+At this point, "Port 2" was chosen as example.